dontworryjohn/aws-bootcamp-cruddur-2023/journal/week8.md

 export DOMAIN_NAME="yourdomain.com"
 gp env DOMAIN_NAME="yourdomain.com"
 ```
+**Note**: if you are using codespace, make sure to add this env var as well there.

 and a folder called **files** where you load the image that will be load to s3.